kubewarden/kubewarden.io/content/blog/2023/10/kubewarden-1.8-release.md

 prompted because Jaeger has support for OTLP.
 See the [announcement here](https://opentelemetry.io/blog/2023/jaeger-exporter-collector-migration).

-Hence we now take care of setting `exporters.otlp/jaeger` instead of `exporters.jaeger` the OpenTelemetryCollector CR we create.
+Now the OpenTelemetryCollector resource created by the helm chart is configured to use  `exporters.otlp/jaeger` instead of `exporters.jaeger`.
 For the user, this means a change in the port of the endpoint, from `14250` (native Jaeger format) to `4317` (OTLP/jaeger).